smussenden/2019-baltimore-climate-health-project-data-repo/documentation/NPR-analysis.md

 ### Fact: Medicaid and chronic conditions \[cq - web and audio\]

-**Audio Story:** "And even when controlling for income, there were differences across the city.
-From 2013 to 2018, Medicaid patients in Baltimore's hottest areas visited the hospital with those conditions at higher rates than Medicaid patients in the cooler areas, according to the Howard Center analysis."
+**Audio Story:** “And even when controlling for income, there were differences across the city.
+From 2013 to 2018, Medicaid patients in Baltimore’s hottest areas visited the hospital with those conditions at higher rates than Medicaid patients in the cooler areas, according to the Howard Center analysis.”

-**Web Story:** "The heat affected residents citywide, but even when controlling for income by only looking at the patterns of Medicaid patients, there were differences across the city.
-From 2013 to 2018, Medicaid patients in Baltimore's hottest areas visited the hospital at higher rates than Medicaid patients in the city's coolest areas.
-The low-income patients in the city's hot spots visited more often with several conditions, including asthma, COPD and heart disease, according to hospital inpatient and emergency room admissions data from the state's Health Services Cost Review Commission."
+**Web Story:** “The heat affected residents citywide, but even when controlling for income by only looking at the patterns of Medicaid patients, there were differences across the city.
+From 2013 to 2018, Medicaid patients in Baltimore’s hottest areas visited the hospital at higher rates than Medicaid patients in the city’s coolest areas.
+The low-income patients in the city’s hot spots visited more often with several conditions, including asthma, COPD and heart disease, according to hospital inpatient and emergency room admissions data from the state’s Health Services Cost Review Commission.”

 #### Explanation \[cq\]

-We examined rates of chronic conditions among low-income people in different parts of Baltimore by examining in-patient hospital admissions by people on Medicaid in Baltimore, and discovered that low-income people in different parts of the city had different prevalance rates for chronic conditions affected by heat -- asthma, COPD, heart disease, kidney disease and diabetes.
+We examined rates of chronic conditions among low-income people in different parts of Baltimore by examining in-patient hospital admissions by people on Medicaid in Baltimore, and discovered that low-income people in different parts of the city had different prevalance rates for chronic conditions affected by heat – asthma, COPD, heart disease, kidney disease and diabetes.
 And, we found, those differences varied in line with temperature differences in the area in which they lived.

-There were moderate to strong positive relationships (copd, r=.75; asthma, r=.52; heart\_disease, r=.71; diabetes, r=.5) between a ZIP code's prevalance rate for chronic medical conditions as diagnosed in inpatient hospital visits and a ZIP code's median afternoon temperature as measured by urban heat island researchers in August 2018.
-There were moderate to strong positive relationships (copd, r=.51; asthma, r=.38; heart\_disease, r=.44; diabetes, r=.44) between a ZIP code's prevalance rate for chronic medical conditions as diagnosed in emergency room visits and a ZIP code's median afternoon temperature as measured by urban heat island researchers in August 2018.
+There were moderate to strong positive relationships (copd, r=.75;
+asthma, r=.52; heart\_disease, r=.71; diabetes, r=.5) between a ZIP
+code’s prevalance rate for chronic medical conditions as diagnosed in inpatient hospital visits and a ZIP code’s median afternoon temperature as measured by urban heat island researchers in August 2018.
+There were moderate to strong positive relationships (copd, r=.51; asthma, r=.38;
+heart\_disease, r=.44; diabetes, r=.44) between a ZIP code’s prevalance
+rate for chronic medical conditions as diagnosed in emergency room visits and a ZIP code’s median afternoon temperature as measured by urban heat island researchers in August 2018.
 That is to say: the higher the neighborhood temperature, the higher the disease rate amongst the poorest inhabitants, and vice versa.
 This is not a causal relationship we are describing.

 #### Supporting Code \[cq\]